Home About Us Our Ministry Family News Newsletters Email Updates Photo Gallery Projects

 Michael and Caryl are also heavily involved with two schools, Mntwan’ungamizizwe High School and Magog Primary School located near the mission.
 They provide resources and encouragement for the teachers as well as direct tutoring in English, mathematics, and computers for the high school students.
 Each week Michael also leads devotions for the high school students.
 The Stanley's also teach life skills courses for the students in grades 7 and 9.
 The courses teach young people to make wise living decisions, particularly teaching them about HIV/AIDS.

 After the South Africa Bible Institute (S.A.B.I.) was established in Kimberley in 1997, Michael and Caryl made a commitment to teach two-week intensive courses there each year.
-Almost all of the present ministers in South Africa have studied at U.B.I. or S.A.B.I.
+Almost all of the present ministers in the churches of South Africa have studied at Umzumbe or at its successor, S.A.B.I.

-The Stanley's will be in the United States through Spring, 2007.
+The Stanley's last visited their correspondent churches in the United States in late 2009 through mid-February, 2010.